zonca/zonca.dev/posts/2023-07-19-jetstream2_kubernetes_kubespray.md

 ### Run Terraform

-Inside `jetstream_kubespray`, choose a name for the cluster and copy from my template:

-    export CLUSTER=yourclustername
-    cp -r inventory/kubejetstream inventory/$CLUSTER
-    cd inventory/$CLUSTER

-also `export CLUSTER=yourclustername` is useful to add to the `app*openrc.sh`.

 Open and modify `cluster.tfvars`, choose your image (by default Ubuntu 20) and number of nodes and the flavor of the nodes, by default they are medium instances (`"4"`).
+See the entries marked as `REPLACE` and replace them according to the instructions provided.

 Paste the floating ip created previously into `k8s_master_fips`, unless you are using a projects.jetstream-cloud.org subdomain.
-Make also sure you add your auto allocated router ID, see instructions inside `cluster.tfvars`.

 Initialize Terraform: